 - Concrete masonry units (CMU), otherwise known as concrete block

 Different loads cause different kinds of stresses on a building.
-You’ll need to be familiar with what aspects of each affect the realm of the interior designer.
+So you’ll need to be familiar with what aspects of each affect the realm of the interior designer.

 - Gravity loads